What is bail and should I ignore police bail?

 Being bailed and charged, called ‘post-charge bail’ is where you have been charged and you must appear in court at a later date.

-Both types can come with conditions attached which are things you must not do, for example: “You must not return to the borough of Newham” or “You must not go within 1km of an airport”
+Both types can come with conditions attached which are things you must not do, for example: “You must not return to the borough of Newham”, “You must not go within 1km of an airport” or “You must not associate with [a particular person]”.

 1. Why the police use bail